 Both restaurants sit along the St. Marys River, Clyde’s to the east next to the Sugar Island Ferry (1425 Riverside Dr.), while West Pier is to the west near the Soo Locks (849 W. Pier Dr.) Each offers some of the best hamburgers (made fresh daily with meat from Neville’s Superette), milkshakes and French fries around.
 And you can receive curbside service with carhop servers to enjoy your meal from your vehicle at both stops.
 So, what sets them apart?

-Since 1949, Clyde’s Drive-In has been serving classic burgers including its signature 3/4-pound “Big C.” Now in its 70th year, the restaurant still offers one of the best freighter-viewing locations in the Soo and is next door to Rotary Island and the kids’ fishing pond.
-Clyde’s has indoor seating in one of the more uniquely shaped buildings in the Soo.
+Since 1949, Clyde’s Drive-In has been serving classic burgers including its signature 3/4-pound “Big C.” With over 70 years of being a community staple, the restaurant still offers one of the best freighter-viewing locations in the Soo and is next door to Rotary Island and the kids’ fishing pond.
+Clyde’s is easily distinguished by its 1950s forward looking design.
 With an expanded menu ranging from beef burgers (from 1/8 -pound ‘Jr. burgers’ to regular 1/4-pound burgers), to buffalo burgers and to walleye and shrimp baskets this longtime favorite’s menu is anything but dated.